caa1211/webOAcard/README.md

       - scroll : change depth of edit grid

 - Contour editing
-      - left key : add points or close contour (connect to the start point or click ctrl key )
+      - left key : add points or close contour (connect to the start point or press ctrl key )
       - right key : undo the last point

 - Contour closed (can use contour functions in GUI)